imanoop7/finetunnig-using-synthetic-data/README.md

 ## Inference

 The inference script (`inference_llama.py`) loads the fine-tuned model and provides a Gradio interface for easy interaction.
 Users can input natural language queries and receive generated SQL queries in real-time.

+## Evaluation

+The evaluation script (`evaluate_model.py`) assesses the performance of the fine-tuned model using the following metrics:

+- BLEU score: Measures the similarity between the generated SQL query and the reference SQL query.
+- ROUGE-L score: Evaluates the longest common subsequence between the generated and reference SQL queries.
+- Exact match accuracy: Calculates the percentage of generated SQL queries that exactly match the reference queries.

 ## Requirements